Non-asymptotic Oracle Inequalities for the Lasso and Group Lasso in high dimensional logistic model: Lasso for logistic regression

 \begin{corollary} Let assumption RE(s,3) be satisfied and $|K(\beta_{0})|\leq s,$ where $1\leq s\leq p$.
 Consider the Lasso estimator $f_{\hat{\beta}_{L}}$ defined by (\ref{l}) with

 Under the assumptions of Theorem~\ref{theo1} with probability at least $1-\exp(-x)$ we have

-If $r=A\sqrt{\log{p}/n}$ and $\omega_{j}=1$ for all $j\in \{1,\dots,p\}$ we have the same results with probability at least $1-2p^{1-A^{2}/4c_{2}}.$ \end{corollary} Line~(\ref{col1eq1}) and Line~(\ref{col1eq3}) of the corollary are similar to those of Theorem~5 in \cite{bach10} except that we assume that $f_{\hat{\beta}_{L}}$ is bounded whereas he assume that $r$ is bounded, and use the same weights $\omega_{j}=,\dots,=\omega_{p}=1$ .
+If $r=A\sqrt{\log{p}/n}$ and $\omega_{j}=1$ for all $j\in \{1,\dots,p\}$ we have the same results with probability at least $1-2p^{1-A^{2}/4c_{2}}.$ \end{corollary} Line~(\ref{col1eq1}) and Line~(\ref{col1eq3}) of the corollary are similar to those of Theorem~5 in \cite{bach10}.
 Note that, up to differences in constant factors, the rates obtained in this corollary are the same as those obtained in Theorem 7.2 in \cite{BRT} for linear model with an s-sparse vector.
 Remark~\ref{remlasso} remains true in this section.